Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Over/under insights

-- The two teams averaged a combined 5.9 fewer points per game (45.6) a season ago than this matchup's over/under of 51.5 points.
+- The two teams averaged a combined 6.4 less points per game (45.6) a season ago than this matchup's over/under of 52 points.

-- The Cowboys and the Eagles saw their opponents average a combined 4.2 more points per game last season than the over/under of 51.5 set in this game.
+- The Cowboys and the Eagles saw their opponents average a combined 3.7 more points per game last season than the point total of 52 set for this game.

-- The Cowboys' average point total in outings last year was 48.9, 2.6 points below the total in this game.
+- The average point total for Cowboys games last year was 3.1 less points than the total of 52 in this matchup.

-- The average point total for the Eagles in 2020 was 5.6 points less than this game's over/under.
+- The average over/under in Eagles games in 2020 was 6.1 less points than the point total of 52 in this outing.

 Cowboys stats and trends

-- Dallas covered five times in 16 chances against the spread last season.
+- Dallas put together a 5-11-0 record against the spread last season.

-- The Cowboys did not cover the spread when favored by 4 points or more last season (in one opportunity).
+- The Cowboys were favored by 4 points or more last season once, and failed to cover the spread.

-- Last season, nine of Dallas' games went over the point total.
+- A total of nine of Dallas' games last season went over the point total.

-- Dallas was 4-4 against the spread and 6-2 overall last season when the team put up over 26.1 points.
+- When Dallas scored over 26.1 points last year, it was 4-4 against the spread and 6-2 overall.

-- The Cowboys collected 371.8 yards per game last season, just 8.7 more than the 363.1 the Eagles allowed per outing.
+- The Cowboys collected 371.8 yards per game last year, just 8.7 more than the 363.1 the Eagles allowed per matchup.

-- When Dallas picked up over 363.1 yards last year, the team was 3-6 against the spread and 4-5 overall.
+- When Dallas totaled more than 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.

-- Last season the Cowboys turned the ball over 26 times, seven more than the Eagles' takeaways (19).
+- The Cowboys turned the ball over seven more times (26 total) than the Eagles forced a turnover (19) last season.

 - Click over to SISportsbook and get the latest odds on this matchup.